Don't Risk Exposing Your Family to Lead

 In rare cases, a child who has ingested lead can have seizures or fall into a coma, and the result may be fatal.
 Children exposed to even small amounts of lead can suffer from:

-Risks of lead exposure during pregnancy are also serious including miscarriage, low birth weight, premature delivery, and stillbirth.
+Preparing for the Nine Months that Last a Lifetime are also serious including miscarriage, low birth weight, premature delivery, and stillbirth.
 When lead accumulates in the body it is stored in the bones like calcium.

 During pregnancy, when calcium in the mother’s bones is supposed to be released to help form the bones of the fetus, lead is released and stored in the developing fetus.
 Lead can also be transferred to the fetus through the placenta and through breast milk after birth.